cstefanache/marvin-dev/MarvinFunctional.md

  <ins>Details</ins>

- While the lists/tables require more specific CSS selectors to uniquely identify a specific item, the Iterators configurations shall allow defining such specific rules to automatically discover a specific item from the list, based on its text content.
+ While the lists/tables require defining more specific CSS selectors to uniquely identify an item, when accessing a page from the application under test that contains a list of items, the Iterators configurations shall allow defining such specific rules to automatically discover a specific item from the list, based on its text content.

  <ins>Example</ins>